BlueStamp-Engineering-2022/Shuvam_BSE_Project/index.md

 ﻿# Detecting Distracted Drivers

 This project uses a Raspberry Pi machine learning program to detect whether the driver of a car is attentive or not.
 If the driver is looking down or has their eyes closed, the speaker will try to alert the driver.
+A bar graph that shows when the driver is alert or not is displayed.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|